sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 ABySS-konnector was used to fill the gap between the paired-end reads of a single lane of Illumina HiSeq sequencing of a paired-end library.
 These connected paired-end reads were assembled using ABySS.
 Putative mitochondrial sequences were separated from the assembly by their length, depth of coverage and GC content using k-means clustering in R (see supplementary Figure S2).
 These putative mitochondrial contigs were then assembled into scaffolds using ABySS-scaffold with a single lane of Illumina HiSeq sequencing of a mate-pair library.

 The mitochondrial genome was annotated using MAKER (parameters shown in supplementary Table S3).
 The proteins of all green plants (viridiplantae) with complete mitochondrial genome sequences in NCBI GenBank, 51 species, were used for protein homology evidence and aligned using BLAST and Exonerate [@slater2005automated].
 The prince sago palm (*Cycas taitungensis*) mitochondrion [NC_010303 @chaw2008mitochondrial] is the closest related species, being the only gymnosperm with a complete mitochondrial genome.
-Transfer RNA (tRNA) were annotated using tRNAscan-SE.
-Ribosomal RNA (rRNA) were annotated using Barrnap [@seemann2014prokka].
+Transfer RNA (tRNA) were annotated using ARAGORN [@laslett2004aragorn].
+Ribosomal RNA (rRNA) were annotated using RNAmmer [@lagesen2007rnammer].
 Repeats were identified using RepeatMasker [@smit1996repeatmasker] and RepeatModeler.

 The putative mitochondrial sequences of white spruce were aligned to the putative mitochondrial sequences of the Norway spruce using BWA-MEM.
 Coverage and identity of these alignments were calculated using the script `bam-identity` (see supplementary materials).